bokulich-lab/q2-fondue/README.md

 </p><br>

 ## Installation
-You can install q2-fondue using conda by following the steps described below.
+You can install q2-fondue using mamba in a conda environment of its own (option 1) or in an existing QIIME 2 environment (option 2) by following the steps described below.
 The current q2-fondue version supports QIIME 2 **v2021.4** or higher.

-* Install [mamba](https://mamba.readthedocs.io/en/latest/index.html) in your base environment:
+For both options 1 and 2 make sure to start by installing [mamba](https://mamba.readthedocs.io/en/latest/index.html) in your base environment:
 ```shell
 conda install mamba -n base -c conda-forge
 ```

+### Option 1: Minimal fondue environment:
 * Create and activate a conda environment with the required dependencies:
 ```shell
 mamba create -y -n fondue \